TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 This does not mean that logic is impossible.
 It does mean that being logical requires intentional choices that will go against the grain of your natural inclinations.
 When your gut feeling is wrong, logic will tell you why.

-Logic has a well defined structure.
-In the same way you can look at a sentence and pick out the nouns, verbs, and punctuation, you can typically know with 100% certainty if a thought or statement is logical.

 What does learning logic do for you?
 Why would anyone make the effort if it sometimes goes against what feels right?